Life of Adam and Eve: Greek Apocalypse of Moses

 The Apocalypse of Moses (literally, the Revelation of Moses) is the usual name for the Greek version of the Life of Adam and Eve.
 This title was given to it by Tischendorf, its first editor, and taken up by others.
 In the text, Moses is referred to only in the first sentence as the prophet to whom the story was revealed.
 The Greek Apocalypse of Moses (not to be confused with the Assumption of Moses) is usually considered to predate the Latin Life of Adam and Eve.

 Tischendorf used four manuscripts for his edition: manuscripts A, B, C, and D. During the 20th century many other manuscripts have been found, of which E1 and E2, which are similar to the Armenian version, merit special mention.
 A1, B, C, D, E1, and E2 were the basis of the English translation of Welsh and the German of Fuchs.

+In the Jewish Quarterly Review, it proposes that this book influenced the development of Christianity: